 References

 This guidance has been adapted from the “Guide to writing ‘readme’ style metadata” from the Cornell Data Services and the Software Metadata Recommended Format Guide (SMRF) published by the Metadata Working Group of the Software Preservation Network.
-Thank you to Seth Erickson, Mikala Narlock, Wanda Marsolek of the Data Curation Network for reviewing an initial draft of this guide.
+Thank you to Peter Cerda, Talya Cooper, Seth Erickson, Wanda Marsolek, Mikala Narlock of the Data Curation Network for providing feedback on versions of this guide.

 Related Information